eduvpn/documentation/SHIBBOLETH_SP.md

     ...

 The mentioned attributes `persistent-id` and `entitlement` are configured in the Shibboleth configuration.
-Modify as required.
-These are the defaults.
+Modify/add others as required in `/etc/shibboleth/attribute-map.xml`.
+Do not forget to restart Shibboleth if you make any changes to its configuration.